Will the Magic cover the spread vs. the Celtics? Promo Codes, Betting Trends, Records ATS

 Additional Magic Insights & Trends

-- Orlando is 7-3 against the spread and 8-2 overall over its last 10 games.
+- Orlando has gone 7-3 over its last 10 contests, with a 6-4 record against the spread during that span.

-- Seven of the Magic's past 10 games have gone over the total.
+- The Magic have gone over the total in seven of their last 10 games.

 Bet on this or any NBA matchup at BetMGM